jamiebuilds/react-loadable/README.md

 This will create a file (`opts.filename`) which you can import to map modules to bundles.

+### `opts.filename`
+Required, the destination file for writing react-loadable module data

+### `opts.ignoreChunkNames`
+Optional, an array of webpack chunk names to exclude from the module data

 [Read more about mapping modules to bundles](#mapping-loaded-modules-to-bundles).

 ### `getBundles`